 As a teacher, I urge my students to consider the ways the questions we study illuminate the problems confronting our world.
 I have taught a range of courses at all levels of the curriculum, from introductions to literary study and first-year composition, to surveys of American literature, to interdisciplinary seminars on topics such as democracy and social justice, the afterlife of racial slavery, and marriage as social theory.
-Across a decade of teaching, I have been recognized for my work in the classroom on multiple occasions, receiving the Outstanding Teaching Assistant Award (2008) and the Teaching Excellence Award (2010) while a graduate student instructor at Northwestern.
+Across more than a decade of teaching, I have been recognized for my work in the classroom on multiple occasions, receiving the Outstanding Teaching Assistant Award (2008) and the Teaching Excellence Award (2010) while a graduate student instructor at Northwestern.
 At the Air Force Academy, I received the Outstanding Instructor Award (2013) for my work in the introductory literature course for sophomore cadets.
 In 2014, I was named Outstanding Academy Educator and was nominated for Colorado Professor the Year.
 For my philosophy of teaching, click here.
 Information about past, present, and future courses is here.

 I received my BA in English and Spanish from the University of Notre Dame and my MA and PhD in English from Northwestern University, where I was awarded the Jean H. Hagstrum Prize for Best Dissertation in 2012.